The world's largest and most famous racing series.

 - Machalcon from Kaizoku Sentai Gokaiger is an Engine based on a Formula 1 car.

-- There have been a large number of officially licensed games, some of them endorsed by F1 drivers (most of these being Japan-only games, and even most of these endorsed by Satoru Nakajima, who was the country's main driver during the 8- and early-16-bit era).
+- There have been a large number of officially licensed games, some of them endorsed by F1 drivers (most being Japan-only games, and even the majority of them endorsed by Satoru Nakajima, who was the country's main driver during the 8- and early-16-bit era).

 - FIA themselves are currently licensing the Formula One brand to Codemasters (who are a household name in auto racing games thanks to the Colin McRae and GRID series) They also released several loosely based F1 games during the days of the Commodore C64 back in the late '80s/early 90's.
-They now release an annual game based on the current season (though said game always comes towards the end of the season, which is explained as the time the teams and drivers' characteristics are better sorted out (not so much from F1 2019 onwards, being usually released on May-June).
+They now release an annual game based on the current season [though said game always comes towards the end of the season, which is explained as the time the teams and drivers' characteristics are better sorted out (not so much from F1 2019 onwards, being usually released on May-June).
 Although EA Sports (who had the license between 1999 and 2002) have taken over as publishers, Codemasters are still the developers.

-- The highly successful Super Monaco GP series on Genesis, which weren't FIA officially licensed games and thus made use of Expies for both cars and drivers; the second game however had Ayrton Senna's supervision and thus was the only real-life driver featured there.
+- The highly successful Super Monaco GP series on Genesis, which weren't FIA officially licensed games and thus made use of Expies for both cars and drivers; the second game however had Ayrton Senna's supervision and thus he was the only real-life driver featured there.
 Not surprisingly, beating him is one of the game's biggest challenges.

-- As In-Name-Only as it is, Sega had previously made an "original" Monaco GP in the late 1970s.
+- As In Name Only as it is, Sega had previously made an "original" Monaco GP for arcades in the late 1970s.

 - Project CARS has many forms of open-wheel Formula One cars in the form of Lawyer-Friendly Cameos.
-Formula Rookie, Formula 1000 Golf, and Formula C/B/A. Side events in the career that you can be invited to feature vintage Lotus built cars from the 49 Cosworth at A, the 72D Cosworth and 78 Cosworth at B or the 98T Renault at C. Project CARS 2 adds the futuristic prototype known as the Formula X, meant to be a foreshadowing of new design concepts in F1 cars for the 2020s.
+Formula Rookie, Formula Gulf 1000, and Formula C/B/A. Side events in the career that you can be invited to feature vintage Lotus built cars from the 49 Cosworth at A, the 72D Cosworth and 78 Cosworth at B or the 98T Renault at C. Project CARS 2 adds the futuristic prototype known as the Formula X, meant to be a foreshadowing of new design concepts in F1 cars for the 2020s.

 - Also from Sega, 3D racing pioneer Virtua Racing had the option to drive F1 cars.